JustinTong0323/EdSem2Ass3Part2/writing.md

 # Writing for Assignment&nbsp;3 Part&nbsp;2 2023 #

-- **TODO Your name**
+- **Name: Xinyuan Tong**
-- **TODO Your student ID**
+- **Student id: S2297280**
-- **TODO Your tutorial group**
+- **Tutorial group: 03**
-- **TODO Your tutor's name**
+- **Tutor's name: Daniel Barber**
-- **TODO Today's date in ISO 8601 format YYYY-MM-DD**
+- **2023-02-16**

 ## Writing instructions ##

 Imagine the instructions as engineering requirements, thus optional instructions start "You **MAY**" but the rest start "You **MUST**."

 1. (Optional) Customise the CSS for accessibility needs.
 2. Personalise the information at the top of this file.
 3. Ensure you have acknowledged the tools and sources you have used.
 4. Be honest and don't cheat: this assignment is partly a test of your ability to cope with the second year.
 5. Write directly in English, do not translate from another language.
 6. Write in proper sentences.
 You are allowed to make use of lists and diagrams providing they enhance your work and are not simply a way to avoid writing.
 Any diagrams you do use must be jpgs and less than 1MB in size.
 The maximum allowed size of a submission is in the Assignment Submission instructions.
 Diagrams should be tested for accessibility (colour blindness and low vision) and include a reasonable attempt at an accessibility description.
 7. Your writing must make heavy use of specific references to the code.
 Generic writing that does not make use of the actual code provided are likely to be disqualified on the grounds of looking like AI-generated text.
 8. Your writing must use Java technical terms appropriately and you must give a brief explanation of each the first time you use it.
    Structure your answer so that the explanations do not interfere with reading the sentence where the term appears.
 9. Each answer needs to be long enough to cover the essential points but short enough to be interesting.
 Answers to individual questions over 200 words are probably too long.
 Balancing quantity of detail against brevity and utility is a technical writing skill you need to master.
 10. The assignment instructions on the Learn Assessment page will tell you **how many of these writing questions to answer.**
 11. **Delete guidance and hints before submission.**